Saladino's Inc

 Saladino's, Inc. (also known as Saladino's Foodservice) is a privately owned foodservice distributor based in Fresno, California.
-It is one of the largest independent foodservice distributors in California and ranks 19th in the United States.
+Saladino's ranks 19th among the largest food distributors in the United States.

-In 2023, it was announced that US Foods Holding Corp had completed the purchase of Saladino's for $56 million.
+In 2023, it was announced that US Foods Holding Corp. had completed the purchase of Saladino's for $56 million.

 History

 Saladino's was founded in 1944 by Don Saladino.
 Saladino gained experience working in his father's grocery store in Fresno, California.
 Saladino combined his meatpacking experience with family recipes from the Calabrese region in Italy to form the Saladino's Sausage Company.
-Initially Saladino focused primarily on distributing sausage products to local grocery stores.
+Initially, Saladino focused primarily on distributing sausage products to local grocery stores.
 In 1980, Don's son, Craig Saladino, joined the business, and the company expanded their products to include a wider variety of sausage and meat products while also beginning distribution to local pizzerias and restaurants.

 In 2001, Saladino's moved to a larger facility located further north in Fresno.
 Their largest customer is the restaurant chain Subway.
-In that same year, they also expanded their operations to include additional warehouses located in Ontario, California, and West Sacramento, California.They operate in California, as well as parts of Arizona, Nevada, Idaho, and Oregon.
+In that same year, they also expanded their operations to include additional warehouses located in Ontario, California, and West Sacramento, California.
+They operate in California, as well as parts of Arizona, Nevada, Idaho, and Oregon.

-On November 2023, Saladino's Foodservice was acquired by US Foods.
+US Foods acquired Saladino's Foodservice in November 2023.